 Massam is another applicant who is not immune to life’s struggles.
 She suffers from Attention Deficit Disorder and extreme testing anxiety.
 She said “the first ACT I took I got a 24 and couldn’t finish any section.
 I got denied extra time even though I have frequent panic attacks and suffer from ADD.
 A testing environment was one of the worst places for me.
 Before the ACT I would stay up every night the weeks leading up to it just freaking out at the fact that I would have to sit in that room for three and a half hours.
 I had to work all summer going into senior year to study for this one test.”

-However Massam is a sterling example of perseverance considering she ended up with a 29.
-She could not be any more joyous about her acceptance from UC Santa Barbara.
-She describes the experience as elated beyond belief.
-“I was crying and couldn’t even come up with words.
+Despite her setbacks, she ended up with a 29.
+“I was crying [when I got into UCSB] and couldn’t even come up with words.
 I first facetimed by best friend to tell her the news.
 She couldn’t tell whether I got rejected or accepted because I was crying so much.
 I wanted to find out alone, therefore, if I didn’t get it I would be able to grieve in my sorrows alone,” Massam said.

 Massam describes the rejections that stung the most were from UCLA and USC.
 “I was so anxious all day, and finally at six, I checked my portal.
 Rejection.
 It wasn’t the type of pain that made you cry, it was this feeling of unworthiness.
 It was as if everyone else who got in was better than you, and this dream that you had been chasing for years was not going to happen.
 After a day everything goes back to normal.
 I was disappointed, but I knew that it wasn’t meant to be, even though that was very hard to accept,” Massam said.
 “The ultimate dream was to go to college in California.
 Coming from Connecticut, all I wanted was to have that west coast lifestyle.
 However, this dream seemed unachievable at times because most of the UC’s are extremely hard to get into.
 UC Santa Barbara was always the end goal.”

 The college game seems to become harder and more illustrious each year, but that does not stop students from having dreams.
-Dreams that this vehicle we call college will one day help us get to the job we are meant to have.
-I wanted to say a special thank you to Joyce Ni, Karima Karkori, and Lucy Massam for contributing to this piece and making it possible.
-These are the ladies of the future.
+Such as, the vehicle we call college will one day help us get to the job we are meant to have.